-In this question, students are given an expression in the form of the product of two brackets containing linear expressions.
-They are also given a list of a further six expressions, some of which are equivalent to the original expression.
-The task is to identify any equivalent expressions.
-The list contains three equivalent expressions and three expressions which contain common errors students make when expanding brackets.
+In this question, students are given an expression in the form of two brackets containing linear expressions.
+Students are asked to circle equivalent expressions from a list of a further six expressions.
+The list contains three equivalent expressions and three expressions which contain common errors that students make when expanding brackets.